Decawave/uwb-apps/README.md

 ```

 9. This repo also contains the project twr_node_json.
-This project works in conjunction with the matlab utility folder and exposed some internal variables to matlab workspace over TCP.
-The internal variables are encapsulated within JSON string and stream over TCP.
+This project works in conjunction with the matlab utility folder and exposes some internal variables to the matlab workspace over TCP.
+The internal variables are encapsulated within JSON string and streamed over TCP.
 These examples are intended as a how-to-guide.
-This JSON API approach is an extensible API and can is augments as needed.
+This JSON API approach is an extensible API and can be augmented as needed.

 ```no-highlight